Why Inclusive Language is Important Within the Autism Community

 Learn More About Autism and Therapy with Hopebridge

 Keep in mind, we are all still learning!
 Language is ever-changing, and the words we use to communicate now may get even more enhancements in the future.
+Our DEI Clinical Workgroup is constantly reviewing our materials and guiding our team on topics like these, in addition to finding other ways to make our services more inclusive, such as through offering assessments and resources in multiple languages, as well as specialized training for our team.

-At Hopebridge, we’re here to lift up our kiddos and help them discover their own ways to communicate their wants, needs and feelings to those around them.
+At Hopebridge, we’re here to lift our kids and help them discover their own ways to communicate their wants, needs and feelings to those around them.
 If you are a parent or caregiver interested in finding out more about autism and whether your child can benefit from our services, contact us.

 *Informed consent was obtained from the participants in this article.
 This information should not be captured and reused without express permission from Hopebridge, LLC.